 - Medical expenses totaling more than $35 per month for disabled or elderly family members.

-West Virginia Citizenship Requirements for SNAP Benefits
+Learn About West Virginia Citizenship Requirements for SNAP Benefits

 Citizenship requirements for food stamps in WV also must be met in order to qualify for benefits.
 U.S. citizens seeking eligibility for food stamps must be able to prove their citizenship through official government documentation (birth certificates and passports are the most common documents presented).
 In addition, noncitizens who wish to qualify for SNAP benefits in West Virginia must supply immigration papers and any additional documentation regarding their legal presence in the country.